Sheffield-iGEM/OPENLUX/README.md

 # OpenLUX

-An open source, affordable microplate reader for everyone.
+An open source, affordable microplate reader for everyone and can be used easily.

 ## Documentation Note
 The demand for a rapid development pace means that documentation has fallen a